This article has been updated from a previous version.

 - An accident while driving a business or commercial vehicle

-Different insurers may have different rules governing if they will add an accident forgiveness clause to your car insurance policy.
-In general, most insurers will insist your driving record is free of collisions for a period of six years or they will not add this rider to your policy.
+Different insurance providers may have different rules governing accident forgiveness.
+In general, before they add the clause to your policy, most companies will insist your driving record is free of collisions for a period of six years.